damiancipolat/Fish-type-JS/README.md

 }

 //Decorate the function.
-const sumT  = decorate([number,number],number)(sum);
+const sumT  = decorate({a:'number',b:'number'},'number')(sum);

 sumT(10,10);

 ```

 If you want more examples, go and download the project and go to /samples folder and chek the examples.

-## TODO:
+## Note:
-This library is a work in progress project, I'm sure that will be very usefull for any JS developer, but there are some things pending to add in the library, but in the next version will apeear.
+This library is a work in progress project, I'm sure that will be very usefull for any JS developer, but take care that could be changes in the next versions. **We are working in create our custom structure validation engine to avoid use JOI*.

-- Add type validation to simple variables.
-- Improve how to specify the types of the call of a function to something else of the Typescript style.
-- To be able to specify in case there is no matcheo of types to return null or to throw an exception.